 Unpack indigenous history.
 Spend time at a Hmong lodge in a lush national park to learn about the culture of the indigenous Miao people who emigrated from China in the 18th century.

 Immerse yourself in rural Thai culture.
 Travel to the highland regions of Northern Thailand and spend time in rural villages.
 You’ll learn the powerful impact NGOs have had in the region, and help with on-going efforts to preserve the forest and the communities that depend on it.

 Reflect and recuperate.
 Round out your stay by flying to a resort on one of Thailand’s 1,400 flourishing tropical islands where you’ll relax, reflect, and refocus your energy on applying your service learnings to your post-gap life.

-Bailey T., EF Gap Semester Class of Spring 2019 University of North Texas
+Bailey T. EF Gap Semester Class of Spring 2019, University of North Texas 2023

-Before my gap year, I had an idea that I wanted to do service work in the future.
-After taking this gap year and doing service work with EF in Thailand, I can now confidently say that’s what I want to do with my life.
-I want to continue to help others and serve others.
+Before my EF Gap Year, I had an idea that I wanted to do service work in the future but after doing service work with EF in Thailand, I can now confidently say that’s what I want to do with my life: I want to continue to help others and serve others.

 Sommer S., EF Gap Year Class of 2020 Illinois State University Class of 2024

 The biggest lesson I learned on my gap year was from doing service in Thailand: to be appreciative of everything I have.
 Looking back, the one thing I’m most proud of is building a school for the Kindergarten and first grade classes.
 To know that what we did had an impact on the community was great, and they were so happy when it was done.